taryn6067/taryn6067.github.io/README.md

 # Taryn Misselbrook

-Taryn Misselbrook is a young professional working in the field of writing and art withing game development.
+Taryn Misselbrook is a young professional working in the field of writing and art within game development.

 ## Philosophy

-“Never follow anyone else’s path.
-Unless you’re in the woods and you’re lost and you see a path.
-Then by all means follow that path.”
-— Ellen DeGeneres
+Don't go into the woods alone.

 ## Goals

-To comeplete the game
+To comeplete the game.